CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 Follow the instructions in the [nix-build-support](https://github.com/CollaboraOnline/nix-build-support) repository.
-They will lead you through cloning LibreOffice core and Collabora online, configuring your build and running your newly-built CODE.
+They will lead you through cloning Collabora Office core and Collabora online, configuring your build and running your newly-built CODE.

-## Build CODE & LO {#build-code-n-lo}
+## Build CODE & Core {#build-code-n-lo}

 ### Dependencies

 CODE must be built on Linux, and you need the following:

-* LibreOffice
+* Collabora Office core
-  + Either build LibreOffice from source, or download a daily built archive (see below)
+  + Either build core from source, or download a daily built archive (see below)
 * Poco library: http://pocoproject.org/
   + Either use the package from your distro, or build it yourself, ideally 1.10.1 or later
 * libpng, libcap-progs, libtool, automake, autoconf, pkg-config, sudo, pam